fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

 Platforms
 ----------
 As shown in **Table 0** below, this program works for Linux (incl. z/Linux), Windows, Mac OS (32 and 64 bit), AIX-64, HP-UX and Solaris-64.
-However, it has only been tested on Linux 32 (Ubuntu and Mint), Windows (mostly on Windows XP 32, but also a few times on Windows 7 64), and Mac OS (with an earlier version of savReaderWriter).
+Version 3.2 has been tested on Linux 32 (Ubuntu and Mint), Windows (mostly on Windows XP 32, but also a few times on Windows 7 64), and Mac OS (with an earlier version of savReaderWriter).
+Version 3.3 has been tested on Linux 64.
 The other OSs are entirely untested.
+I intend to use Jenkins CI and Vagrant to systematically test more platforms in the future (time, time!).

 .. exceltable:: **Table 0.** supported platforms for ``savReaderWriter``
    :file: ./platforms.xls